ANSC 100 Syllabus

 The Policies and Procedures described herein will be strictly enforced to ensure fairness for all students.

-Any disputes must be resolved with the Instructors within 48 hours after the grade is posted on ANGEL.
+Any disputes must be resolved with the Instructors within 48 hours after the grade is posted on Canvas.
 All questions/concerns about the final course grade must be presented to the Instructors within 48 hours of the grade being assigned.
-There will be no “extra credit” opportunities.

 It is important that you read the assigned chapters in the text and all on-line readings.

 Students are expected to log-in regularly to keep up-to-date with announcements, discussions, etc. The class will progress at a regular pace throughout the semester and there are specific due dates and times for assignments, etc.

 A lack of knowledge or understanding of the University’s Academic Integrity policy and the types of actions it prohibits and/or requires does not excuse one from complying with the policy.
 Penn State and the College of Agricultural Sciences take violations of academic integrity very seriously.
 Faculty, alumni, staff and fellow students expect each student to uphold the University’s standards of academic integrity both inside and outside of the classroom.